jup-ag/space-station/guides/8-perpetual-exchange/2-how-it-works.md

 :::

 :::info
-Jupiter is working with experts like [Gauntlet](https://www.gauntlet.xyz/) to optimize the price impact fee and analyze its impact on the exchange.
+Jupiter works with experts like [Gauntlet](https://www.gauntlet.xyz/) to optimize the price impact fee and analyze its impact on the exchange.
 Consult [Gauntlet's proposal and analysis on the price impact fee here](https://www.jupresear.ch/t/gauntlet-comprehensive-analysis-jupiter-perpetuals-price-impact-structure-implementation-and-proposed-adjustments/19127) for additional information on calculating the price impact fee and other useful information.
 :::

 ### Borrow Fee